The National Archives has the following resources to assist you in researching your family history.

 Several of our publications cover the topics of family history are available to browse in our reading rooms and in many libraries around Australia.
 You can find also purchase them from our online shop.

 Finding Families: The Guide to the National Archives of Australia for Genealogists

 The Archives research guides provide detailed listings of records in the collection relating to particular subjects, including some of interest to family historians.
-Research guides are available to download for free as pdf files through our online shop.
-Printed copies are also available to purchase.
+Printed copies are also available to purchase through our online shop.

 Family history articles; topics include copyright, post office and maritime records, as well as records relating to migrant communities such as the Dutch and Japanese.

 Fact sheets on family history research provide an overview of the topic with links to a selection of records in our collection database, RecordSearch.

 Destination Australia website features more than 20,000 photographs of migrants who arrived in Australia from all over the world after World War II.
 You, or someone you know, could be among them.
 Share your migration story.